w3c/cogai/demos/nlp/dinner/README.md

 C: Yes, a bottle of red wine please.
 </blockquote>

 The demo involves a separate cognitive agent for the customer and for the waiter, that are executed within a web page, and the dialogue shown as a text chat.
 The demo combines declarative and procedural knowledge about typical behaviour for having dinner at a restaurant.
 The natural language is handled word by word, avoiding backtracking, and using concurrent syntactic and semantic processing.
+The dialogue text is preprocessed to replace "I'll" with "I will" and "I'm" with "I am", etc., before being coerced to lower case, stripping out punctuation and splitting into an array of words.
+This mimics hearing as compared to reading, along with common abbreviations.

+Each agent takes its turn to speak, mapping a model of its communication intent into text, and when listening, mapping the text it hears back into an internal model of the meaning.
+The communication intent is determined by the current state of execution of the dinner plan.
+This corresponds to:

+1. Greetings and welcome
+2. Finding a table
+3. Reviewing the menu
+4. Placing an order
+5. Thanking the waiter
+6. Asking for the bill
+7. Paying the bill
+8. Farewells and please come again

+Each step supports variations, e.g. when a window table or a specific dish is unavailable.
+In principle, a random number generator could be used to select between the variations.

+## Declarative Knowledge

 To model the knowledge some mindmaps were prepared as incomplete illustrations of what needs to be represented.